-SCOTT K. ANDREWS (Apocalypse, Town) has written episode guides, magazine articles, film and book reviews, comics, audio plays for Big Finish, far too many blogs, some poems you will never read, and three novels for Abaddon.
+SCOTT K. ANDREWS (Apocalypse, Town) has written episode guides, magazine articles, film and book reviews, comics, audio plays for Big Finish, far too many blogs, some poems you will never read, three novels for Abaddon and a young adult series for Hodder & Stoughton (the first of which, Time Bomb, is out now).
 He was recently thrown out of his secret base, which was hidden within the grounds of an elite public school and served as a front for his nefarious schemes to take over the world.
 He is currently in search of a new secret base.
 A cave would be nice.
 Or a volcano, perhaps.

 @scottkandrews | blog | books

 MAGNUS ANDERSON (Apocalypse) lives and writes in London.
 He has made numerous appearances on Lollards of Pop on Resonance FM, discussing gaming and pop culture, and devised a cryptic treasure hunt which was published by Big Finish as part of a Bernice Summerfield anthology.

 TIFFANI ANGUS (Irregularity) is an ex-pat PhD Creative Writing student in Cambridge who is finishing her dissertation and an historic fantasy novel set over 400 years in an English country-house garden.
 Her published stories include fantasy, erotica and horror.

 @tiffaniangus | website